Royal Haskoning Helps to Further Mitigate New Orleans Flood Risk

 The project is being implemented by the local operator of water control structures, the Southeast Louisiana Flood Protection Authority East (SLFPAE).
 SLFPAE is responsible for closing and opening floodgates.
 Depending on the type of emergency all these gates have to be closed within 24 hours – a huge job considering that they all have to be closed manually.
 The Emergency Module that Royal Haskoning is helping to develop will help improve the planning and co-ordination of closing and opening gates.
 Haskoning Inc. plans to have the emergency management module up and running before the peak of this year’s hurricane season.

 Earlier this year experts from Royal Haskoning, Fugro and HKV Lijn in Water together with representatives of Hoogheemraadschap Delfland demonstrated a digital levee information management system for parts of the flood defence system around New Orleans.
 It showed the potential of having a digital information system assisting the local levee managers in their primary tasks.
-This pilot was sponsored by the 2g@there program.
+This pilot was sponsored by the [email protected] program.

 Source: royalhaskoning, August 18, 2010